pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep4.md

 }
 ```

-- The code is quite similar to [what we needed for the Home page](/blog/building-the-home-page#fetch-articles-and-projects).
+- The code is quite similar to [what we needed for the Home page](/blog/build-the-home-page#fetch-articles-and-projects).
 - Placing the function under `src/lib/functions` is a personal preference for code organization, same goes for `src/lib/components`, `src/lib/articles`, and `src/lib/projects`.
 You can structure your project differently, SvelteKit is not opinionated about this.
 [Read more about the `$lib` alias here](https://svelte.dev/tutorial/kit/lib).

-## Displaying the Posts
+## Display the Posts

 Now that we have post data, we need to display it.
 Just like the `+page.server.js` files, the `+page.svelte` files are nearly identical.